 - (a) Stress and/or strain;

 - (b) Temperature;

 - (c) Pressure;

-- (d) The chemistry regime;
+- (d) Chemistry regime;

-- (e) Environmental factors such as radiation, high humidity, or the presence and use of chemically active liquids and gases;
+- (e) Environmental factors, such as radiation, high humidity or the presence and use of chemically active liquids and gases;

-- (f) Service wear, including changes in dimensions and/or the relative positions of individual parts of
+- (f) Service wear, including changes in dimensions and the relative positions of individual parts of assemblies.

-assemblies.

 3.15.
-For research reactors with a low hazard potential having a power rating of up to several tens of kilowatts, and for subcritical assemblies and critical assemblies, many of the service conditions (e.g. thermal embrittlement, creep, fatigue: see para.
-3.18) are not severe.
+For research reactors with a low hazard potential and a power rating of up to several tens of kilowatts, and for subcritical assemblies and critical assemblies with a low hazard potential, many of the service conditions (e.g. thermal embrittlement, creep, fatigue (see para.
+3.18)) are not severe.
 In such cases, the recommendations in this Safety Guide should be applied using a graded approach.

 3.16.
-Limiting values for service conditions (e.g. the maximum temperature of fuel cladding, the pressure in cooling lines and across filters, the vibration levels of primary cooling pumps, the content of non-dissolved solids in water coolant, and the water coolant chemistry parameters such as electrical conductivity and pH) should be included in the limiting conditions for safe operation that are part of the operational limits and conditions for the research reactor.
-Further recommendations on the factors to be considered in establishing limiting conditions for safe operation of a research reactor are provided in Appendix I of DS509D [5].
+Limiting values for service conditions (e.g. the maximum temperature of fuel cladding; the pressure in cooling lines and across filters; the vibration levels of primary cooling pumps; the content of non-dissolved solids in water coolant; the water coolant chemistry parameters, such as electrical conductivity and pH) should be included in the limiting conditions for safe operation that are part of the operational limits and conditions for the research reactor.
+Further recommendations on the factors to be considered in establishing limiting conditions for safe operation of a research reactor are provided in appendix I to SSG-83 [5].

 3.17.
-There are three main categories of service conditions that should be considered in the ageing management programme, as follows:
+Three main categories of service conditions should be considered in the ageing management programme, as follows:

-- (a) Service conditions associated with normal operation; - (b) Service conditions associated with anticipated operational occurrences; - (c) Environmental conditions during operational states and postulated accident conditions, including conditions during periods when the SSC is not in service, such as when the reactor is shut down.
+- (a) Service conditions associated with normal operation; - (b) Service conditions associated with anticipated operational occurrences; - (c) Service conditions during postulated accident conditions, including conditions during periods when the SSC is not in service, such as when the reactor is shut down.